 This kind of pride is not the same as being proud of a job well done.
 Rather this kind of pride sees our good works as a reason why we have better value than others.
 It believes: "I deserve more than others.
 I'm a morally better person than others.
 I need Christ less than others."
 This kind of pride is commonly associated with Enneagram ones.

-The cure is to believe God is the standard for goodness not us, and to believe that we acquire this goodness by inviting Christ into our hearts to do good in us which we are unable to do for ourselves.
+The cure is to trust that God is the standard for goodness not ourselves, and to believe that we acquire this goodness by inviting Christ into our hearts to do the good in us which we are actually unable to do for ourselves.

 Disguise Two: "I need less help than others.
 I'm always in the position of giver, caretaker, counselor, nurse, pastor, deacon, or priest because I have more to give to others than they have to give to me."

-Some people really are givers; this sort of pride is not about that.
-Rather, this kind of pride causes a person to feel that because they are usually the givers, they're worth more.
-Other people have nothing to offer them.
+Some people really are natural givers; this sort of pride is not about that.
+Rather, this kind of pride causes a person to feel that because they are usually the givers, they're less needy than others and other people have nothing to offer them.
 "I'm not like those I serve.
 I don't have a bunch of needs.
 I'm fine.
 Other people need Jesus more."
 This kind of pride is commonly associated with Enneagram twos.

 The cure is to acknowledge that we need Jesus just as much as everyone else, and that because God made everyone in his image, others have just as much to offer us as we have to offer them.